5 Reasons Why You’re Having Trouble Attracting Clients

 If you want to successfully make a living as a self-employed person, then you need to know who’s going to be your audience.
 As tempting as it is to assume that anyone and everyone could benefit from your services, there are going to be some people that are more likely to buy.

-For instance, if you’re a digital marketing consultant, your customer would probably be other businesses looking for ways to build their presence online.
+For instance, if you’re a digital marketing startup guide consultant, your customer would probably be other businesses looking for ways to build their presence online.
 If you’re a bakery company delivering goods over the internet, your audience could be busy moms buying for their families, or people looking to lose weight if you have a low-calorie option.

 Figure out who you want to sell to from day one and create a buyer persona.
 Your buyer persona is your ideal audience profile — complete with their age, demographic data, location, likes, dislikes, and even budget.
 You can use this as a compass when designing marketing campaigns.